Refinitiv/refinitiv-ui/documents/src/pages/utils/data-management.md

   type: 'video/mp4'
 }];

-// Initialize composer, using the data array const composer = new CollectionComposer(data);
+// Initialise composer, using the data array const composer = new CollectionComposer(data);

 // Use composer to return useful data